pdurbin/lucene-facet-demo/readme.md

     murphy:lucene-facet-demo pdurbin$ ./go.sh
     Running runSimple()...
     index the sample documents...
-    Indexed 4 documents with overall 20 facets. search the sample documents...
+    Indexed 5 documents with overall 25 facets. search the sample documents...
     Query: text:social
+    Found 4 documents with query "text:social"
+    - title 0: Social Science: Better than Butter
+    - title 1: Social Dynamics in Football
+    - title 2: God and Social Science
+    - title 3: Donuts and Social Science
     Iterating through 5 facets/categories...
     - category 0: author
       - expect 2.0 hits from a faceted search for "author/Simpson, Homer"
       - expect 1.0 hits from a faceted search for "author/Wiggum, Clancy"
       - expect 1.0 hits from a faceted search for "author/Flanders, Ned"
     - category 1: productionDate
-      - expect 3.0 hits from a faceted search for "productionDate/2013-03-09"
+      - expect 2.0 hits from a faceted search for "productionDate/2013-03-10"
-      - expect 1.0 hits from a faceted search for "productionDate/2013-03-10"
+      - expect 2.0 hits from a faceted search for "productionDate/2013-03-09"
     - category 2: keyword
       - expect 1.0 hits from a faceted search for "keyword/pastries"
       - expect 1.0 hits from a faceted search for "keyword/scripture"
-      - expect 1.0 hits from a faceted search for "keyword/football"
+      - expect 1.0 hits from a faceted search for "keyword/sports"
       - expect 1.0 hits from a faceted search for "keyword/butter"
     - category 3: topicClassification
       - expect 2.0 hits from a faceted search for "topicClassification/Cooking"